-Finding Family Ski Resort Accommodation
+Finding Family Ski Accommodation

 - When choosing your accommodation, keep in mind proximity to the bunny hill, ski school and other fun apres-ski activities for kids such as a tube or toboggan park (yes, they will still have energy for this even when you don’t).

-The Best Ski Clothing for Kids
+The Best Kids Ski Clothing

 Nothing will end your day quicker than cold or wet kids.
 Many inexpensive snow clothes and accessories are only meant for a half hour frolic in 1 inch of snow (think Gap snowsuits), rather than a whole day on the mountain.
 Some tips for finding the good stuff include: